-The survey included questions about grievance mechanisms, as they can be a means to track and monitor the human rights due diligence processes of a company.
+The survey included questions about grievance mechanisms, as they can be a means to track and monitor the HRDD processes of a company.
 A number of the companies had grievance mechanisms which often included complaints mechanisms geared at employees, which are typically used to raise disputes about payment or sexual harassment incidents.
 Other mechanisms included whistleblowing channels, aimed at the identification of labour issues or corruption.

 One method often used by survey respondents and interviewee companies was a free and anonymous telephone hotline, available in local languages.
-Other mechanisms used by the
+Other mechanisms used by the companies we interviewed include a website, email address and fax number, an ombudsman for complaints with the relevant manager, human resources or compliance officer.
+One interviewee is making use of social media channels for its grievance mechanism.